3dprogramin/thinkpad-p51-archbang/README.md

 Recently, I got a new laptop, [Lenovo ThinkPad P51](https://www3.lenovo.com/us/en/laptops/thinkpad/thinkpad-p/P51/p/22TP2WPWP51)

-Initially, it had 8GB and an SSD of 256.
-I upgraded it to 32GB and another 1 TB SSD.

-Windows 10 Pro was preinstalled on it, and I did used it a few months with Windows because I had to wait for the 1 TB SSD to arrive.
-Time come though to install [ArchBang](https://sourceforge.net/projects/archbang/) , my favorite linux distro.
+Windows 10 Pro was preinstalled on it, and I did used it a few months with Windows because I had to wait the 1 TB SSD to arrive.
+Time came though to install [ArchBang](https://sourceforge.net/projects/archbang/) , my favorite linux distro.
 Got dual-boot now, with the help of grub.